spagu/spagu/README.md

 ### 💬 Let's connect

-If you want to collaborate on DevOps tooling or automation experiments — open an issue or start a discussion in any repo.
+If you want to collaborate on DevOps tooling or automation experiments, open an issue or start a discussion in any repo.

 > ⚡ _Always improving.
 Always shipping._